 ESP32 Dev board Pinout, Specifications, datasheet and Schematic

-The ESP32 series consist of a Tensilica Xtensa LX6 32-bit, dual-core microprocessor(has two processors) running at 240MHz and includes built-in antenna switches, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.
-ESP32 is developed by a semiconductor-based company Espressif Systems in China, and it is manufactured by TSMC (Taiwan Semiconductor Manufacturing Company).
-It is a successor to their previous ESP8266 microcontroller module.
+The ESP32 series consists of a Tensilica Xtensa LX6 32-bit, dual-core microprocessor(has two processors) running at 240MHz and includes built-in antenna switches, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.

 **Want to learn ESP32 through the traditional method?
 Check out our blog post on the best Esp32 books for beginners!

-Introduction to ESP32 Development board:
+Introduction to ESP32 development board

 ESP WROOM-32 Chip: The ESP32 board comes with a powerful WROOM-32 module having capabilities like 802.11b/g/n Wi-Fi |BT 4.0|BLE.
-The chip consists of a dual-core processor and both can be controlled individually, operating at 240Mhz, 520KB of SRAM.
+The chip consists of a dual-core processor, and both can be controlled individually, operating at 240Mhz, 520KB of SRAM.
 It is compatible with Arduino IDE, LUA, MicroPython, etc.

 ESP WROOM-32 Chip